 People love bathroom remodels

 You don’t have to gut the whole room to remodel your bathroom.
-A minor remodel has an average 102 percent return on investment, and it doesn’t take much to freshen up the lou.
+A minor remodel undertaken with the help of a plumbing company Red Deer, or a similar company working in your locality, can have an average 102 percent return on investment, and it doesn’t take much work – or money – to freshen up the lou.

 Plan to invest an average of $10,000.
 Replace the bathtub, the tile, floor, toilet, and sink.
 Anyone who can write names on a birthday cake can caulk a new tub.
 Just make sure you fill the tub with water after you are done caulking to set the caulk right as it dries.